ilcardella/TradingBot/README.md

 ## Development

+The `Makefile` is the entrypoint for any development action.
-To ease dependency management there is the `pyproject.toml` helps installing the required python packages in a isolated virtual environment.
+`Poetry` handles the dependency management and the `pyproject.toml` contains the required python packages.

-Install `pip` and `poetry` and create the virtual environment:
+Install [poetry](https://python-poetry.org/docs/) and create the virtual environment:
 ```
 cd /path/to/repository
-poetry install
+make install
 ```

 ## Test

 You can run the test from the workspace with:
 ```
-poetry run pytest
+make test
 ```

 ## Documentation